 (…existing texts ….)

-A WUR AP indicates the start time of one WUR duty cycle schedule in the WUR Duty Cycle Start Time subfield of the WUR Parameters field in the WUR Mode element (see 30.6 (WUR duty cycle operation)).
+A WUR AP indicates the start time of a WUR duty cycle schedule in the WUR Duty Cycle Start Time subfield of the WUR Parameters field in the WUR Mode element (see 30.6 (WUR duty cycle operation)).(#2729)

 (…existing texts ….)